smiley/XB1ControllerBatteryIndicator/README.md

 Currently known issues/limitations:
 * initial recognition of a newly connected controller can take a while.
 It will be displayed as "disconnected" at first but should switch to battery level after ~10 seconds and a button press
-* the low battery notification stays even when battery level changes back to good.
-A testing release that should fix this is available, but further testing is needed
 * Only one controller is recognized/monitored

 A [binary release](https://github.com/NiyaShy/XB1ControllerBatteryIndicator/releases) is available for download.